RMS Aurania (1916)

 RMS Aurania was an ocean liner owned by the Cunard Line.
 She was built in 1916 at Wallsend and measured 13,936 gross register tons.
+She spent her entire career operating as a troopship in the First World War and was wrecked in 1918 while under tow following damage from a torpedo attack.

+Construction

 The Aurania was the last of three ships planned to serve between Canada and Europe.
 Her sister ships were the Andania and Alaunia.
-Although ordered in December 1913, because of the First World War, she was not completed until 1916.
+Although ordered in December 1913, her construction was delayed by more pressing government contracts during the First World War, she was not launched until 16 July 1916, after which she was fitted out as a troopship and completed in March 1917.

+Service

+Aurania made her maiden voyage from the Tyne to New York on 28 March 1917 and on her return sailed to Liverpool.
+The ship remained on hire to the British Government for the remainder of her career and was used exclusively on the North Atlantic, primarily moving troops and supplies.
+By February 1918, Aurania had completed seven transatlantic crossings.